-- Lists are getting bigger.
 Virtual work environments have led to more collaboration across departments and cities, fostering connections that may not have previously existed.
-“Traditionally people would send big gifts to their clients and employees,” says Kochar.
-“But now because of the increased connection between a broader set of employees, people are sending gifts to everyone, from the executive assistant to the boss.”
+“Traditionally people would send big gifts to their clients and employees,” Kochar says.
+“But now, because of the increased connection between a broader set of employees, people are sending gifts to everyone, from the executive assistant to the boss.”

-- Personal is preferred.
 Don’t send the same gift to everyone because it eliminates the human touch.
-It’s okay to give all your coworkers a bottle of wine or a beautiful plant, but choose specific iterations of that gift that feel more personal (i.e., a red Italian for the person who loves to cook Sunday night pasta).
+It’s OK to give all your coworkers a bottle of wine or beautiful plant, but choose specific iterations of that gift that feel more personal (i.e., a red Italian for the person who loves to cook Sunday night pasta).
 If you’re not familiar enough with someone’s preferences, try to give them a choice in the gift selection.
-“That’s why HERO’s intelligent automation is so great because the recipient gets a link to a collection of items that they can choose from, eliminating the one-size-fits-all strategy,” says Kochar.
+“That’s why HERO’s intelligent automation is so great, because the recipient gets a link to a collection of items that they can choose from, eliminating the one-size-fits-all strategy,” Kochar says.

-- Don’t send a gift card.
 Gifting is an opportunity to create loyalty and closeness, and the impersonal nature of gift cards defeat the purpose.
-“Gift cards remove that creation of bonding and say that you couldn’t be bothered or didn’t have the time to pick up something personal,” says Kochar.
+“Gift cards remove that creation of bonding and say that you couldn’t be bothered or didn’t have the time to pick up something personal,” Kochar says.

 If your end-of-year party is looking a little different this year, send them a gourmet feast with food they can share with their team or those they love.
 The Ultimate Charcuterie and Cheese Collection will make for a memorable night.